Dean Kaufert: Political career

 In 1986, Kaufert won his first public office when he was elected to the Neenah City Council.
 He defeated incumbent city councilmember Lester Herzfeld, 343-245, in what was considered a local upset.
 Kaufert credited his win to an aggressive door-to-door canvassing effort.
 Kaufert won a rematch two years later for another two-year term, and was re-elected without opposition in 1990.

 A few weeks after his 1990 city council re-election, Kaufert announced he intended to seek the Republican Party nomination for Wisconsin State Assembly in the 55th Assembly district.
 His run effectively set up a primary challenge against incumbent Esther K. Walling, but a month later, Walling announced she would not run again.
 Her withdrawal invited a wave of additional candidates to jump into the race, and Kaufert ultimately faced three opponents in the Republican primary, but prevailed with 48% of the vote.
 In the general election, Kaufert defeated Democrat Stanley P. Sevenich with 59% of the vote.
 Kaufert resigned from the city council shortly after winning election to the Assembly.

 He won re-election twice, in 1992 and 1994, by wide margins, then faced no opponent for the next five elections.

 In the 1997 legislative term, Kaufert was appointed to a coveted seat on the Legislature's Joint Finance Committee, responsible for Wisconsin's budget and appropriations process.

+In 1998, Kaufert sponsored a bill legalizing chemical castration of sex offenders as a condition of parole.
+The bill passed and as of 2026 remains on the books of the Wisconsin Statutes.
+A 2021 report by the Wisconsin Legislative Council (non-partisan research staff of the Wisconsin State Legislature) found no records of chemical castration's use in the state.